rainydio/wallet23/README.md

 - Confirmation key is stored on mobile phone by confirmation software.
 - Backup key is stored in sealed paper bag somewhere safe.

-Similiraly to MFA wide scale attacks such as malware scanning for private keys are ineffective.
-Backup key can be used to restore access in case one of devices is lost.
+Similarly to MFA wide scale attacks such as malware scanning for private keys are ineffective.
+Backup key can be used to restore access in case one of the devices is lost.
 Compared to hardware wallet backup key on its own doesn't provide access to funds.
 Security requirements for storing it are significantly lower.
-It can be given to friend or family member.
+It can be given to a friend or family member.

 ### Server performing confirmations